wochen96/freebies/design.md

 Editing Post:

-The posts can only be edited by the posting login user and the administrators.
+* The posts can only be edited by the posting login user and the administrators.
-When clicking on a post, the user who created the post will have an option to edit it at the bottom at the post.
+* When clicking on a post, the user who created the post will have an option to edit it at the bottom at the post.
 After clicking it, the user will be transferred to a new page which look similar to the create post and she/he can start editing the post.
-After the user clicks summit, the post will be updated from the database.
+After the user clicks submit, the post will be updated from the database.
 And the user will be shown back to the dashboard default page with the updated post.
 If the user clicks “cancel”, she/he will be shown back to the dashboard default page with nothing happen.
-The administrators also have the power to edit the post.
+* The administrators also have the power to edit the post.
 When the administrator clicks on a post on the dashboard page, the option to edit the post will also show at bottom at post modal just like the posting user.
 The administrator will edit the post following the same procedure like above.
-For the time being all past post that has been edited will not show any history of the editing.
+* For the time being all past post that has been edited will not show any history of the editing.
 And there will be no record of the past posts which is stored in the database.
 All posts edit to the current time with past information is gone.

 Delete Post:

-The posts can only be deleted by the posting login user and the administrators.
+* The posts can only be deleted by the posting login user and the administrators.
-When clicking on a post, the user who created the post will have an option to delete it at the bottom at the post.
+* When clicking on a post, the user who created the post will have an option to delete it at the bottom at the post.
 After clicking it, there will show a message asking if the user really want to delete the post, “yes” or “cancel”.
 If user clicks “yes”, the post will be removed from the database.
 And the user will be shown back to the dashboard default page with the update without the post.
 If the user clicks “cancel”, she/he will be shown back to the dashboard default page with nothing happen.
-The administrators also have the power to delete the post.
+* The administrators also have the power to delete the post.
 When the administrator clicks on a post on the dashboard page, the option to delete the post will also show at bottom at post modal just like the posting user.
 The administrator will delete the post following the same procedure like above.
-For the time being all past post that has been deleted will not show any history of the deletion.
+* For the time being all past post that has been deleted will not show any history of the deletion.
 And there will be no record of the past posts which is stored in the database.
 All posts delete to the current time with past information is gone.

 <p align="center">
   <img src="img/design/delete_edit.jpg" width="300" height="300" />